Most Popular Self-Directed IRA Investments

 Income or gains an IRA generates is tax-deferred/tax-free.
 When you use a Self-Directed IRA to purchase real estate, the IRA earns tax-free income/gains.
 You pay at a future date rather than the year the investment produces income.
 In the case of a Roth IRA the income/gains are always tax-free.

-The following real estate investments have been popular with our Self-Directed IRA clients in the Summer of 2018:
+The following real estate investments have been popular with our Self-Directed IRA clients:

 - Residential homes – for sale and flip

 *Not all Self-Directed IRA Custodians allow you to invest in real estate.
 While IRA Financial offers you this option for a low flat fee, many companies do not.
 Furthermore, many companies charge account valuation fees instead of an annual fee.

 Learn More: Beginners Guide to Real Estate Investing